 The 1-1-1 transfer type for a read operation with dummy bytes is shown in Figure 8.
-An example is the Fast Read Array (0Bh) command.
 Note that eight dummy clocks are shown in the figure below for illustration purposes only.
 More than eight clocks may be required depending on the type of operation and operating frequency.